-CBP2511 MORE THAN ONE ATTEMPT BY UIMS TO BUILD A DIT FOR GENERIC DEVICE TYPE value.
+CBP251I MORE THAN ONE ATTEMPT BY UIMS TO BUILD A DIT FOR GENERIC DEVICE TYPE value.

-Explanation: The UIMs made multiple attempts to build a device information table (DIT) for the indicated generic device type.
+Explanation: The unit information modules (UIMs) made multiple attempts to build a device information table (DIT) for the indicated generic device type.

 System Action: MVS configuration program execution terminates with system ABEND '088'X and with reason code '251'X.